Community Radio Project

 How does Community Radio Project spend its money?

 Community Radio Project directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Community Radio Project tax-deductible?